 There is always a potential risk of having a huge amount of accounts receivable.
 It is also an important responsibility for the seller company to follow up with outstanding invoices or payment.

-Companies have to be careful before giving credit to the customers as sometimes some of the customers can default to the debtor will never pay back for the products or services, they received from the seller company.
+Companies have to be careful before giving credit to the customers as sometimes some of the customers can default to the debtorDebtorA debtor is a person or entity that owes money to the other party in a transaction.
+The receiver is referred to as the creditor, and the payment terms vary for each transaction based on the terms and conditions agreed upon by the parties. will never payback for the products or services they received from the seller company.

 When one or more customers are not paying the amount which they are supposed to pay back to the seller company, it becomes bad debts and would be recorded in the Profit and loss account.

-There are various other examples that explain accounts receivable.
+Various other examples explain accounts receivable.

-Let’s take one example of a Mobile network service provider, they would have a huge account receivable each month.
+Let’s take one example of a mobile network service provider; they would have a huge account receivable each month.

-These companies would generate mobile bills on the 1st of every month for their customers and gives 30 days credit period to their customers.
-Within 30 days’ time period, the company would receive almost all dues on time and the account receivable account would be transferred into a cash account.
+These companies would generate mobile bills on the 1st of every month for their customers and gives 30 days credit periodCredit PeriodCredit period refers to the duration of time that a seller gives the buyer to pay off the amount of the product that he or she purchased from the seller.
+It consists of three components - credit analysis, credit/sales terms and collection policy. to their customers.
+Within 30 days time period, the company would receive almost all dues on time, and the account receivable account would be transferred into a cash account.

 In the same way, newspaper agencies, credit card companies, etc. are working in the same way.